oxylus-tech/django-caps/docs/source/guide/00-quickstart.rst

     __all__ = ("Post",)

     # Create our example model.
-A Reference and Capability model will be
+A Access and Capability model will be
-    # generated and accessible from Post (Post.Reference, Post.Capability)
+    # generated and accessible from Post (Post.Access, Post.Capability)
     class Post(Object):
         title = models.CharField(_("Title"), max_length=64)
         content = models.TextField(_("Content"))